kirusanth-tech/Precision-Agriculture/README.md

 With this real-world problem-solving project, it:
 - Automates irrigation
 - Continuously monitors soil moisture, air quality, temperature, and humidity
-- Provides real-time alerts and status updates
+- Provides real-time alerts and status updates to farm owners.

 Using **LED indicators, buzzers, and LCD displays**, farmers can make data-driven decisions to improve efficiency, productivity, and yield.